-The Diversity Policy is available on the Company's website together with the Workplace Gender Agency Equality Report.
+The Diversity Policy is available on the Company's website.

 The Company is committed to seeking out and retaining the best talent to ensure business growth and performance.
 We are committed to engaging the best people to do the best job possible.
 The Code of Conduct confirms the Company's belief in treating all people with respect and recognises that diversity and different skills make the Company strong.